earaujoassis/vanilla-slider/README.md

 });
 ```

-4. Proper styles should be given; see demo for an example.
+Proper styles should be given; see the project website for an example.

 And then you're set.